hmrc/customs-declarations-end-to-end-service-guide/source/documentation/submitting-customs-declarations.html.md

 ### 3. Receive notifications related to declaration
 After a short time one or more notifications related to your declaration will be generated.

-How you receive notifications depends on whether you have set up [push or pull notifications](/documentation/set-up-developers.html#notifications) for your subscription to the [Customs Declarations API](/api-documentation/docs/api/service/customs-declarations).
+How you receive notifications depends on whether you have set up [push or pull notifications](/documentation/notifications.html) for your subscription to the [Customs Declarations API](/api-documentation/docs/api/service/customs-declarations).

 The exact message flow and types of notifications that you can expect to receive during the declaration’s life cycle depends on the type of declaration you are submitting.
-A detailed explanation of all the different declaration types and their process flow can be found in the [CDS 10 End to End Sequence Diagrams document](documentation/resources/CDS 10 End to End Sequence Diagrams v5.2 20200409.docx).
+A detailed explanation of all the different declaration types and their process flow can be found in the [CDS 10 End to End Sequence Diagrams document](/documentation/resources/CDS 10 End to End Sequence Diagrams v5.2 20200409.docx).

 ## Amend a submitted customs declaration

-CDS allows the submission of declaration amendments into the service, which will cause a re-validation of the declaration.
+CDS allows the submission of declaration amendments which will cause a re-validation of the declaration.

-Your software should use the [Customs Declarations API](/api-documentation/docs/api/service/customs-declarations) to do this, specifically the [Submit a Customs Amend Declaration endpoint](/api-documentation/docs/api/service/customs-declarations/2.0#_submit-a-customs-amend-declaration_post_accordion).
+Your software should use the [Customs Declarations API](/api-documentation/docs/api/service/customs-declarations) to do this, specifically the [Submit a Customs Amend Declaration endpoint](/api-documentation/docs/api/service/customs-declarations#_submit-a-customs-amend-declaration_post_accordion).

 Amending a declaration follows a similar process to submitting.
 The exact message flow and types of notifications that you can expect to receive after an amendment depends on the type of declaration you are amending.
-A detailed explanation of all the different declaration types and their process flow can be found in the [CDS 10 End to End Sequence Diagrams document](documentation/resources/CDS 10 End to End Sequence Diagrams v5.2 20200409.docx).
+A detailed explanation of all the different declaration types and their process flow can be found in the [CDS 10 End to End Sequence Diagrams document](/documentation/resources/CDS 10 End to End Sequence Diagrams v5.2 20200409.docx).

 ## Cancel a submitted customs declaration